refraction-ray/iastu-hpc2-manual/administrators/history/README.md

-In this section, I would record all operations and configuration changes on both hardware and software level of HPC2.
+In this section, I would record all operations and configuration changes on both hardware and software levels of our cluster.
+It is not only a debug logs for later days but is also a good tutorials for building HPC in administrators' perspective.